nfrisby/frags/doc-drafts/ANNOUNCE.md

 ### How to use it?

 However you're accessing this file should also provide a `docs/README.md` file;
-it has lots of content, notably including a `#how-to-use` section.
+it has lots of content, notably including a `#how-to-use` section and a `#tutorial` section.
-The Haddock in the user-facing modules includeds plain-speak descriptions except where the types themselves should already be very clear.
+The Haddock in the user-facing modules includes plain-speak descriptions except where the types themselves should already be very clear.

 ### What is it supposed to do?